mvolkmann/MyUnixEnv/notes/ti-84-notes.md

     for a point on the graph left or righ
   - press up or down to move the cursor to a different equation

+To disable an equation from being graphed without deleting it

+- press y=
+- use the up and down arrows to move to the equation
+- use the left and right arrows to move to the =
+- press enter to toggle the equation off (white background) or on (black background)

+To evaluate an equation entered using the y= key for a specific x value:

+- store a value in x,
+- open the f4 shortcut menu,
+- select the equation name (ex.
+Y1),
+- press enter

 To graph all equations simultaneously instead of in sequence, press mode and select SIMUL.